finos-labs/learnaix-h-2025/LEARNING.md

-# 🚀 Learning Guide for LearnAIx hackathon
+# 🚀 Learning Guide for NatWest Hack4ACause

 Welcome to the hackathon !
 This guide will recommend you the most relevant learning materials that will help during the hackathon.